keithjgrant/kolache-site/content/getting-started/how-it-works.md

 @import "kolache/core/theme";
 ```

-See [core/theme.css](https://github.com/keithjgrant/kolache/blob/master/core/theme.css) for a complete list of variables.
+See [the Themes page](/getting-started/themes) for a detailed look at how Kolache themes work.

 ## Base styles